shlevanto/pygobnilp_phd/README.md

 have Anaconda Python installed as well as Gurobi.
 One easy way to achieve this is to install both using [these instructions](https://www.gurobi.com/get-anaconda/) provided by Gurobi.
-You also need to install Numba (this be done easily using Conda).
-Once you have done this you just need to grab the Python files in this gt repo and you are good to go.
+You also need to install the numba and pygraphviz Python packages (this be done easily using Conda). pygraphviz requires [GraphViz](http://www.graphviz.org/) to be installed.
+Once you have done all this you just need to grab the Python files in this git repo and you are good to go.

-Here are some example of running the Python implementation using the data files in the test_data_and_scores directory.
+Here are some example of running the Python implementation using the command line script rungobnilp.py and data files in the data directory.
 The discrete data files have the following format: the first line gives the names of the variables, the second line gives the arity of each variable (i.e. how many values each can take) and the remaining lines are the data